 Another option is taking bus number 101 to Munhyeon Intersection before transferring to bus number 138 to 유엔공원.부산문화회관 station.

 Your third option is to take bus number 8 to Janjin Heavy Industries & Construction station and transfer to bus number 1011 to Tongmyong University Back Gate Station.
 After that transfer to bus number 68 to 유엔공원.부산문화회관 station.

 UN Memorial Cemetery

 The United Nations Memorial Cemetery is the only of its kind worldwide.
-This enormous site is dedicated to over 2000 members of the UN that died during the Korean war (1950-53).
+This enormous site is dedicated to over 2000 members of the UN that died during the Korean War (1950-53).
 Flags of 16 nations flutter throughout the segregated grounds of the cemetery, representing the vast number of nations that were involved in the conflict.
-Each country fought under the banner of the UN, and included some unexpected nations, such as Thailand, New Zealand, Greece, Columbia and even Ethiopia.
+Each country fought under the banner of the UN and included some unexpected nations, such as Thailand, New Zealand, Greece, Columbia and even Ethiopia.

-Some nations have also dedicated monuments which command each nations groups of graves.
-They mostly belong to the countries with the highest number of casualties, such as Australia, Canada, USA and New Zealand.
+Some nations have also dedicated monuments which command each nation’s groups of graves.
+They mostly belong to the countries with the highest number of casualties, such as Australia, Canada, the USA and New Zealand.
 Surprisingly, one of the largest monuments is to the British victims of the war.
 Other than South Korea and the US, Britain received the highest number of casualties.

-Along with the staggering number of graves, there’s also the Memorial Service Hall and Memorabilia Hall, providing some more history to why the fallen lay here.
+Along with the staggering number of graves, there’s also the Memorial Service Hall and Memorabilia Hall, providing some more history as to why the fallen lay here.
 Other monuments include the Wall of Remembrance, which holds the name of every lost soul.